Explore Jobs

 What is a self-performance review?

-A self-performance review is a way to evaluate your job performance and engage with your supervisor during a performance review.
-They have several different names, including self-assessments, self-reviews, and self-appraisals, but the idea is the same.
+A self-performance review is an opportunity for you to assess your job performance and engage with your supervisor during the performance evaluation process.
+This process may also be referred to as self-assessments, self-reviews, or self-appraisals, but the core purpose remains consistent.

 How to write a self-performance review